Understanding and Preventing Cross-Site Scripting (XSS) in OpenCart

 - Third-party extensions with insecure code.

-Example: Identifying an XSS Vulnerability in OpenCart
+Example: Identifying Vulnerability of XSS in OpenCart

 Let’s consider a scenario where the search bar in an OpenCart store is vulnerable.
 Here’s a simplified vulnerable code snippet: